librewolf-community/browser-macos/build_guide.md

 Allow to build using a different SDK than the one that comes with Xcode.
 See the related paragraph below.

 ## Building for aarch64 on an x86 machine

+**Note**: it has been reported that cross-compiling produces builds that fail to launch, despite successfully completing the compile process.

 With some tweaks it is possible to succesfully build a LibreWolf version targeted at M1 machines, on an Intel based MacBook.

 First of all it is necessary to install the rust target for ARM-based machines, by entering in your terminal: